thoom/ripple/README.md

 for my projects, but even with Apache I like putting my rewrite rules in a vhost file over .htaccess.
 For that reason, I'm not including an .htaccess file in the public directory.

+### Prerequisites

+ 1. Ruby and Gem installed : `sudo apt-get install make ruby1.9.3 build-essential libcurl4-openssl-dev zlib1g-dev`.
+ 2. Bundler installed: `sudo gem install bundle`.
+ 3. Web user has sudo access to bundle (i.e. in a sudoers.d file):

+        Cmnd_Alias RIPPLEBUNDLE=/usr/local/bin/bundle
+        www-data ALL=NOPASSWD: RIPPLEBUNDLE

+### Ripple installer
+ 1. Log in as your web user: i.e. `sudo su - www-data`.
- 1. To install, first just check out the code to the directory of your choice.
+ 2. To install, first just check out the code to the directory of your choice.
 I use something like */var/www/deploy*.

         git init
         git remote add origin git://github.com/thoom/ripple.git
         git pull origin master

- 2. Run the install script using __self-update__.
-Make sure that the user running this file has permission to write to this directory.
+ 3. Run the install script using __self-update__.
- 3. Now, anytime you want to update to the latest version, just run:
+ 4. Now, anytime you want to update to the latest version, just run:

         self-update

+ 5. Depending on your server, you may need to restart it.

 Command line console
 --------------------